scottjodoin/compo-3040-a2/README.md

 ## Purpose

 This README guide will walk you through the steps to upload a resume to your GitHub repository using Markdown, Jekyll theming, and GitHub pages.
 This guide will also make references to the suggestions as outlined in Etter's book, **Modern Technical Writing**.
+This guide is for anyone who might be interested in having an easy-to-update solution for their resume.
+Even if you do not have much familiarity with these topics, you should be able to complete this guide in an evening.

 ## Prerequisites